magmide/magmide/posts/what-is-rok.md

 - vale
-focused on cryptographic code, and it isn't a new proof assistant with the intent to make formal verification go mainstream, but instead a library in an existing proof assistant meant to help crypto researchers however this project does in a way hint that the rok project is a good idea! it is also generic over different architectures and uses automatic verification condition generators
+focused on cryptographic code, and it isn't a new proof assistant with the intent to make formal verification go mainstream, but instead a library in an existing proof assistant meant to help crypto researchers however this project does in a way hint that the magma project is a good idea! it is also generic over different architectures and uses automatic verification condition generators

 - ivy http://microsoft.github.io/ivy/language.html
 only first order